imagej/imagej.github.io/pages/Multi_Otsu_Threshold.md

 ## Documentation

-This plugin implements an algorithm described in the following paper {% include citation last='Liao' first='P-S.' last2='Chen' first2='T-S.' last2='Chung' first2='P-C.' title='A fast algorithm for multilevel thresholding' journal='Journal of Information Science and Engineering' volume='17' issue='5' pages='713-727' date='September 2001' url='http://www.iis.sinica.edu.tw/page/jise/2001/200109\_01.pdf' %}
+This plugin implements an algorithm described in the following paper {% include citation last='Liao ' first='P-S. ' last2='Chen ' first2='T-S. ' last2='Chung ' first2='P-C. ' title='A fast algorithm for multilevel thresholding ' journal='Journal of Information Science and Engineering ' volume='17 ' issue='5 ' pages='713-727 ' date='September 2001 ' url='http://www.iis.sinica.edu.tw/page/jise/2001/200109\_01.pdf ' %}

 A thresholding algorithm will typically classify pixels in two classes (or two set of objects): the one that have their intensity lower than a certain threshold (generally, the background), and the other (the interesting features).
 This plugin is based on the [Otsu Thresholding](Otsu_Thresholding "wikilink") technique, adapted to generate *multiple* thresholds and *multiple* classes from one single image.